Port of Hull: Alexandra Dock

-The Alexandra Dock was built between 1881 and 1885 on land reclaimed from the Humber as part of developments built by the Hull Barnsley & West Riding Junction Railway and Dock Company.
+The Alexandra Dock was built between 1881 and 1885 on land reclaimed from the Humber as part of developments built by the Hull, Barnsley and West Riding Junction Railway and Dock Company.
 Its design was by James Abernethy, and carried out by a partnership of engineers James Oldham and George Bohn, with A. C. Hurtzig as resident engineer.
 The contractors were Lucas and Aird.
 The dock machinery, including lock gates and unloading equipment, was hydraulically powered and supplied by Armstrong, Mitchell & Company.
 Pumping machines for the dry docks, and to regulate the water level of the main dock were supplied by Gwynne and Company (London)—two 400 hp high pressure condensing engines drove centrifugal pumps, the engines powered by six Lancashire boilers.

 The dock was built to the east of Victoria Dock with an outlet to the Humber.
 Water to fill the dock came from the Holderness Drain, which was intended to minimise the silting up of the dock that would be caused by ingress of water from the Humber.
 The dock had an area of 46.5 acre, on a site of 192 acre of which 152 acre was on land within the tidal range of the Humber, requiring the construction of a 6000 foot embankment to reclaim the land.
 Steam and hydraulically powered equipment was used to aid the construction of the dock.
 Blows (or "Boils") were encountered during the construction of the lock foundations, and at a point in the dock wall, which threatened to undermine the foundations and required remedial work.
 The dock walls were planned to be built of chalk rubble faced with ashlar.
 A strike by masons led to some lower sections of the walls being built using portland cement.
 The tops of the dock walls were faced with granite.
 Dredged material from the creation of a channel from the entrance to the deep water channel in the Humber was used to infill parts of the made walls in the dock and to embank the foreshore to the east of the dock.

 The dock was opened on 16 July 1885 and named after Alexandra, Princess of Wales.
 The cost of the works was £1,355,392.